The beautiful is always bizarre–-Baudelaire

 Glaze: “A Letter To David Matzke” was like a red flag to a bull to a lot of literary types, and to a lot of the literary movement, apparently because of its naive calls for “honesty”.
 In that wing of poetry which believes most strongly in artifice, craft, technique, indirect allusion, tradition and various theories of semi-mystical inspiration or hermetic art, it was regarded as a rude and sophomoric Jeremiad.
 As recently as four years ago, I got a review in Poetry which totally ignored the book ostensibly under consideration (Trash Dragon) and made a violent attack on this poem.
 All of which is pathetic, since I’d written the piece as an aesthetic guide for no one except myself.
 I never even had the intention of stepping on anyone’s toes.
 The piece has been considered an apolgia for “beat” poetry, “confessional” work, overtly sexual content, and heaven knows what else.
 Things which did not interest me at all.
 Most readers who objected, got angry so quickly they didn’t read much past “Poetry had better shock or shut up”.
 Sense went out the window.
 Some reviewer mocked poetry with such pretensions which lacked incest, homosexuality or rape to keep it honest.
 It makes one wonder what poetry is to a lot of people.
 Something pretty petty, which deserves whatever death it chooses for itself.”

 My father later revealed the full extent of his subsequent ostracism, and how he came to understand the source, in an email.
-I’m not sure who the recipient was.
+The recipient was poet and writer Steven Conkle, a friend and fan.

 Now that’s what I would call thoughtful.
 EPOS!
 I don’t know when they went out of business, but it must have been decades.
 And I was relieved to find that I could still read the poems without wincing.
 (Referring to poems of his in the EPOS anthology.)
 Let me see.
 That was after my first book, and just before Tony Rudolf in London broke his own rule and printed something that wasn’t a translation.
 (Referring to his poetry booklet “A Masque of Surgery”.)